kora-projects/kora-docs/mkdocs/blog/en/application-graph-as-architecture.md

 ---

-## The Graph Includes Infrastructure, Not Only Business Services
+## The Graph Includes Infrastructure, Not Only Business Services { #graph-includes-infrastructure }

 A common mistake when drawing architecture diagrams is to show only business components: